dustinpfister/blog_posts/_posts/lodash_join.md

 ## 1 - what to know

 This is a post on the lodash method \_.join, as well as the corresponding Array.prototype.join method that is being referenced.
 The join method in general then in javaScript is used to join an array of elements together into an string.
 So this will not be a getting started post on lodash, or javaScript in general.
-In addition to this I assume that you have at least a little background with javaScript,a nd how to get started with lodash or any javaScript asset before hand.
+In addition to this I assume that you have at least a little background with javaScript, and how to get started with lodash or any javaScript asset before hand.

 ## 2 - Basic example of joining an Array in javaScript with \_.join, and Array.join.